fischuu/fischuu.github.io/presentations/SlidifyYourPresentations/index.md

 * Now we can create an own folder structure (e.g. _presentations_, _lectures_, etc.)

-* After those steps, we have succesful connected RStudio with GitHub pages and we can control the repository entirely with RStudio.
+* After those steps, we have successful connected RStudio with GitHub pages and we can control the repository entirely with RStudio.

 ---

 ## Cloning to RStudio V

 ![](assets/img/RStudio3.png)

+--- .segue .dark

+## Start slidify

 ---